-In this tutorial we will show you how to install Google Chrome on Debian 8 Jessie server.
-For those of you who didn’t know, Google Chrome is a freeware web browser developed by Google, uses the WebKit layout engine.
+In this tutorial, we will show you how to install Google Chrome on Debian 8.
+For those of you who didn’t know, Google Chrome is a freeware web browser developed by Google, that uses the WebKit layout engine.
 It is available for the Linux, Android, iOS, Microsoft Windows, and Mac OS X operating systems.
 But Google Chrome is more than a web browser, as it combines sophisticated open source technology, borrowed from the Chromium application, into a minimal design, all in order to help users surf the web much faster, a lot easier, and safer than ever before.
-Google Chrome is not available through Debian repository, so we need to install it from the official package.
+Google Chrome is not available through the Debian repository, so we need to install it from the official package.

 Install Google Chrome on Debian 8

-Install Google Chrome DEB package, forcing install of dependencies:
+Install Google Chrome DEB package, forcing installation of dependencies:

 Step 3.
 Accessing Google Chrome.